NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Pie Wedge

 If **Azimuth mode** it is set to *Use beginning and ending azimuths*, then the pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
 It starts at the **Starting azimuth** going in a clockwise direction to the **Ending azimuth**.
 If **Azimuth mode** is set to *Use center azimuth and width*, then a center azimuth is specified which becomes the center of the pie wedge with an arc length of **Azimuth width**.
-The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters. **Drawing segments** is the number of line segments that would be used to draw a full circle.
+The pie wedge can either be defined from the point vector layer and the selected parameters or the override to the right allows selection of an attribute to derive the values or an expression. **Drawing segments** is the number of line segments that would be used to draw a full circle.
 A wedge will use a proportionally smaller number of segments.
 Making this larger will give smoother results, but will be slower rendering the shapes.
-If the azimuth width is efectively 360 degrees, the a donut is created.
+If the azimuth width is 360 degrees, the a donut is created.

 ### Donut

 Create a donut shape.
-The inner and outer radius is specified either as default values or from the attribute table.
+The inner and outer radius are specified from the default values, from the attribute table, or expression.
 If the inner radius is 0 then a solid circle is drawn. **Number of drawing segments** defines how many line segments it uses to create the circle.
 A larger value will produce a smoother circle, but will take more time to draw.

 ### Arc wedge